zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 - correction of motor actuation
 - partial straight-line motion stabilization

-An overview of the system with IMU sensing and closed-loop control:
+System overview of the IMU-based closed-loop control:

 ![System Overview](media/system_overview.png)

+The system follows a sensing–computation–actuation loop.
+The IMU provides orientation measurements, which are processed by the microcontroller.
+A PID-based controller generates motor commands, resulting in controlled robot motion.

 ---